exivity/support/README.md

-# support
+# Exivity Customer Support 🧑‍🎓
-🧑‍🎓Exivity Customer Support Repository with tools and scripts to assist you with your Exivity deployment✨
+Exivity Customer Support Repository with tools and scripts to assist you with your Exivity deployment✨